 Notation 3.1.
-If Y is a set of size k then we say that Y is a k-set, and write |Y| = k.
+If Y is a set of size k then we say that Y is a k-set.
 To emphasise that Y is a subset of some other set X then we may say that Y is a k-subset of X. We shall define binomial coefficients combinatorially.